Jachu5/jachu5.github.io/_posts/en/posts/2015-10-4-Kotlin_en.md

 ####Why I like Kotlin

-- Its learning curve is fast, everybody compares Kotlin with Scala, I am a beginner with both so make a comparison is hard but I find Kotlin easier and maybe also more limited than Scala.
+- Its learning curve is fast, everybody compares Kotlin with Scala and I am a beginner with both so make a comparison is hard, anyway I find Kotlin easier and maybe also more limited than Scala.
 - It is lightweight; the Kotlin library is only 1073KB.
 - It offers a good Java interoperability.
-- It is becoming a real Java alternative to the Android community, I have not tried yet the Android version, but programmers are really excited with it.
+- It is becoming a real Java alternative to the Android community, I have not tried yet the Android version, but people are really excited with it.
-- Probably Kotlin will have a great support by Jetbrains, if Kotlin is successful they will sell more licenses of their IDE given their easy integration.
+- Probably Kotlin will have a great support by Jetbrains, if Kotlin have success they will sell more licenses of their IDE given their easy integration.
 - To this day, there is not a real Java successor, a lot of JVM based languages have emerged which offers different interesting characteristics such closures, modularity, functional components, but no one has reached the throne yet.
 Kotlin offers all those aspects but also Jetbrains supports and [reification](https://en.wikipedia.org/wiki/Reification_(computer_science), to know more about reification visit this [post](http://gafter.blogspot.com.es/2006/11/reified-generics-for-java.html).

 ##Installation